|Home||Energy Physics||Nuclear Power||Electricity||Climate Change||Lighting Control||Contacts||Links|

 5. For an electricity utility the dominant nuclear reactor related costs are capital cost amortization and staff compensation related to operation and maintenance.
 An electricity utility needs reliable equipment with minimum capital cost that is operable and maintainable by the lowest quartile of engineering, science and technology graduates with minimum additional training;

 6. The fuel bundles in a FNR are designed and fabricated so that as the fuel temperature increases the fuel bundle reactivity decreases.
 This arrangement provides fuel bundle discharge temperature control, operating power stability and safe passive reactor shutdown in the event of loss of coolant flow.
 These two safety features do not exist in a water moderated reactor.
 However, these fuel bundle properties must be maintained through the entire operating life of every fast neutron reactor fuel bundle.
 Hence the fuel bundle dimensions, strength, uniformity and constituant control are all important and must be 100% tested prior to reactor fueling and then retested again after fuel bundle discharge.
-Maintenance of these fuel bundle parameters in a fast neutron power reactor requires greater staff and supplier expertise than is the case for fuel bundles in a water moderated reactor;
+Maintenance of these FNR fuel bundle parameters requires a higher level of technical expertise than is the case for fuel bundles for a water moderated reactor;

-7. The technical name for the fuel bundle complexity in FNRs is positive reactivity.
-As the fuel bundle ages it can go through a period when its reactivity increases.
-To compensate for positive reactivity the control rods should be automatically repositioned as a fuel bundle ages.
-Regulatory authorities are presently poorly equiped to deal with positive reactivity issues;
+7. As a core fuel bundle in a FNR ages it slowly changes its reactivity.
+To compensate for the change in reactivity the insertion setpoints of the active fuel bundle control portions should be automatically adjusted as a fuel bundle ages.
+Regulatory authorities are presently poorly equiped to deal with this change in reactivity issue;

 8. FNRs generally require a liquid metal primary coolant, usually liquid sodium.
 Use of liquid sodium coolant introduces design complexity, material and fabrication quality control, maintenance complications, personnel training and safety issues that electricity utilities will generally try to avoid if given the choice.